How I Turned My Life Into a Kanban RPG

 I used to think I needed sticky notes and boards because I wasn’t as capable as people who “just keep it in their head.”
 Now I know the opposite is true: I built a system that matches how my mind works.

 Each colour plays its role in keeping my life on track: pinks mark the chapters or zones that matter most, blues are the quests that push those objectives forward, and yellows are the mini quests that keep the flow unblocked.
-Together they turn a messy list of chores into a living quest log — one that feels less like pressure and more like progress.
+The reward zone closes the loop by making progress visible, counted, and worth returning to.